loh1naalt/PerfectAudioWorks/README.md

 ./PerfectAudioWorks ~/Music/example.flac
 ```

 ---

 ## Known Bugs
-~~1. **No sound output** if the program selects the default output, but your audio device is not set as system default.~~<br>
+1. ~~**No sound output** if the program selects the default output, but your audio device is not set as system default.~~
-**fixed** you can chose device to play on.
-But consider that it initially will play on default device <br>
+   ✅ Fixed: you can now choose the device to play on, but playback still defaults to the system’s default device.

 2. **Crash on progress bar seek**: spamming left/right arrow keys after making the progress bar active may cause a crash.

 ---

 ## License
 ⚠️ No license has been set yet.
 Currently, the project is **source-available**, but not under an open-source license.